bbellify/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    The `useRouteMatch` hook allows a developer to easily nest components inside other components, allowing us to change the url a single parameter at a time by using the `match` object, instead of having to enter the whole url/path every time.
+This prevents redundant coding/typing, keeping our app less prone to error.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is simply the process of making sure when a form is filled out that the content provided by the user meets desired specifications before the user is able to submit the form.
+This could be as simple as filling in all the fields or selecting a required box, but could be as complex as the developer wants.
+This can include making sure a valid email address is entered, etc. It helps keep our data clean/easily manageable and keeps our form functioning as desired, in addition to providing a more polished user experience.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is the automation of an entire user experience on an app from start to finish (end to end), including mimicking a user scrolling, entering text into fields, submitting a form, etc. This allows more consistent and comprehensive execution of testing, meaning more can be done quicker to make sure our app is functioning as desired and doesn't break.

 ## Instructions